MohammadHoukan/ProductionTracking/README.md

   - If new columns are added to the main sheet, update the associated indexing in the script.

 ---

-## 📝 Known Limitations

-- **🔹 Google Apps Script Quotas**
-  - Large-scale factories with thousands of orders may approach daily execution or time quotas.
-- **🚫 Offline Access**
-  - Requires internet connectivity to interact with Google Sheets and the script.

 ## 10. Known Limitations